 If you’re reading this article, it’s likely you’re looking for a way to create a chart of accounts.
 QuickBooks has often been an answer to these kinds of bookkeeping questions.
 However, creating a QuickBooks nonprofit chart of accounts shouldn’t be considered the best answer if you’re a nonprofit.
-After all, QuickBooks has been the go-to solution for for-profit businesses, and you’re not a for-profit, are you?
+After all, QuickBooks has been the go-to solution for for-profit businesses, and your organization is not a for-profit, is it?
 The difference between a traditional business and your organization is substantial.
 It’s important you understand what those differences are while creating a chart of accounts.

 So, what exactly is a chart of accounts, and how might it be unique to you and your organization?
 For those who only know they need a chart of accounts, but don’t quite understand what that is, we’ve provided a definition below.